GT-AcerZhang/tb-paddle/instructions/IMAGES_instructions.md

     :type walltime: float
     :param labels: The strings to be shown on each bounding box.
     :type labels: list of string

-    :Shape:
+    :param box_color: The color of box.
+    :param text_color: The color of text
+    :param box_thickness: The thickness of box edge.
+    :type box_thickness: int

+    Shape:
       img_tensor: Default is :math:`(3, H, W)`.
                   It can be specified with `dataformat` agrument, e.g. CHW or HWC.

       box_tensor: NX4,  where N is the number of boxes and each 4 elememts in a row represents (xmin, ymin, xmax, ymax).
-    """
 ```

 Demo-3 add_images_with_boxes-demo.py